StevenClontz/escape-pod-puzzlehunt-2016/pages/1-vbc.md

 Also, my sources suggest that it will be important to figure out why they included the word **"cross"** on the page.

-Make sure you **photograph the von Braun momument** for your records, as well as **post a photograph of your team at this location to either Twttr or FB** with the appropriate hashtags.
+Make sure you **photograph the von Braun momument** for your records!

 Remember, as long as you have a photograph of the von Braun monument on your handheld computer, **you do not need to solve